upperlinecode/flask-and-MongoDB/readme.md

 ## Initial Setup

-To get started using MongoDB as a database, you'll want to sign up for an Atlas account at [mongodb.com](https://www.mongodb.com/).
+To get started using MongoDB as a database, you'll want to sign up for an Atlas (free) account at [mongodb.com](https://www.mongodb.com/).
 The sign up process is a bit lengthy, but it involves:

 - Signing up with a (valid) email address
-  > If you're demoing this sign-up for students and you have a gmail account, consider using `yourname+mongo@gmail.com` (or some variant) to sign up as a new user.
+  > If you're demoing this sign-up for students and you have a gmail account you've already used to sign up, consider using `yourname+mongo@gmail.com` (or some variant) to sign up as a new user.
 - Submitting your name and creating a password
 - When asked to create your first cluster, you can either follow the prompts, or close the dialog box.
 - If you close the dialog, you'll be presented with options for the "Cloud Provider" and "Region".